unicorn-wg/tls-offline-config/draft-thomson-tls-offline-config.md

 would also permit a cipher suite downgrade attack.

+## Certificate {#certificate}

+The content of the `certificate` server configuration extension is identical to that of the Certificate handshake message in both syntax and semantics.
+Note however that the ServerConfiguration extension limits the size of the certificate chain to 65535 octets.

 ## Certificate Request {#certificate_request}

 The content of the `certificate_request` server configuration extension is